precisely/rapids/doc/architecture.md

     d.
 The continuation will return either a `Suspend` signal or some other value, if the return value is not a `Suspend` signal, recursively call the main loop (i.e., GOTO step a) with the return value provided as the `result-value`.
     e.
 If a `Suspend` signal is received, exit the main loop, returning the signal.

-12. Processing the result of the main loop
+12. Processing the result of the main loop.

     As seen above, the main loop either returns a `Suspend` signal or a value.
 The former indicates that external input is needed to continue, whereas the latter indicates that the flow initiated by `start!` has completed.
 At this stage, the contents of the stack are saved to durable storage under a unique id in a structure referred to as a "Run".
 The client which initiated the process receives the Run, which contains the state of the computation, as well as other useful data which is described below (Responding to the client during the run).
 This post processing step returns a run.

 13. Continuing.

     The `continue!` function is a function of two arguments: an id which references a run and an optional `result-value`.
 It retrieves the Run from durable storage, regenerating the stack.
 The main loop is then invoked with the `result-value` and processed as described above, and the result of the post-processing step is returned.

-14. Responding to the client during the run
+14. Responding to the client during the run.

     Since it is necessary to communicate with the client while a run is ongoing, some other mechanism must be used than the result, which is only available at the end of the run.
 To be precise, a response is generated by the initial `start!` call and each invokation of the `continue!` call.
 There are many possible mechanisms for generating a response - setting values in a map as the run is ongoing, appending values to a list or simply setting a global value.
 In our implementation, we choose to append to a list, as this accurately captures order.
 A post-processing function could be used to convert the list into some other structure - a map, set, or other value.

-15. Saving the Run to Durable Storage
+15. Saving the Run to durable storage.

     A Run contains three potentially complex data fields which represent objects generated during the computation: the response, the bindings and the result.
 While scalar values and composite objects like sets, maps, lists and arrays composed of scalars are easy to store.
 Other types of objects require special treatment.
 For example, functions cannot be easily persisted.
 A programmer may bind an object like the Flow data structure, but it since the entire definition of this object resides in the program, it is unnecessary to commit it to storage.
 In addition, it contains functions, so the problem for persisting functions applies again to Flow objects.
 In addition, Runs representing other asynchronous processes may be referenced in the bindings, and their state may evolve from the time the bindings were persisted to durable storage.
 For this reason, a mechanism for "freezing" and "thawing" objects which respects the different requirements for different types of objects is required.
 We use an existing library, [nippy](https://github.com/ptaoussanis/nippy ), which can be extended with custom functions for different types of entities, which we briefly outline here:

     A. Storage-based objects: if an object represents an entity backed by durable storage, it will be stored in a structure which wraps only the information needed to retrieve the entity.
 Thawing the object requires retrieving it from durable storage.